jessepiza/equipo12_validaciondeidentidad/README.md

-# Project Title
+# FaceShot

 Due to the outrageous increase in cyber crimes, the need for new security protocols has arisen.

-As a solution, we developed **nombre** where facial recognition technology meets an affordable requirements to accomplish successful business transactions.
+As a solution, we developed **FaceShot** where facial recognition technology meets an affordable requirements to accomplish successful business transactions.